jasonhemann/25SP-CS1114/_starter_code/lsp0.5/README.md

 Implement your own version of ROCKET-IMG, ALIEN-IMG, and SHOT-IMG.
 These should be non-trivial definitions.
-That is, like Marco, yours should require some Use those instead of the ones that Marco gave us in the textbook.
+That is, like Marco, yours should require some use of the image library to create your images out of combinations of those elements.
+So, do not just use the ones that Marco gave us in the textbook, and do not (merely) use pictures you downloaded from the internet.
 Make sure and follow the design recipe as you implement it.

 ## Task 3.